leonardssh/coc-discord-rpc/README.md

 For something in between a [dakyskye/coc-cord](https://github.com/dakyskye/coc-cord), [iCrawl/discord-vscode](https://github.com/iCrawl/discord-vscode/) and a [Satoqz/vscode-discord](https://github.com/Satoqz/vscode-discord).

-This may not be the best coc-extension, but it is a coc-extension. 😁
+This may not be the best discord rpc, but it is a discord rpc. 😁

 ## 📌 Features